-Oil prices may rebound if government policy makers take steps to contain the European debt crisis and counter weaker economic growth in the U.S. and China, according to Goldman Sachs Group Inc. (GS)
+Oil prices may rebound if government policy makers take steps to contain the European debt crisis and counter weaker economic growth in the U.S. and China, according to Goldman Sachs Group Inc. (GS:US)

 Brent futures fell to levels last seen in the fourth quarter of 2011 as investors and speculators sold off oil contracts, spurred by uncertainty that governments may fail in preventing a systemic financial crisis in Europe, David Greely, head of energy research at Goldman Sachs, in New York said in a report dated yesterday.
 Crude could recover “rapidly” if countries act to stave off concerns and boost economic growth, he said.

 The bank reiterated its recommendation to buy West Texas Intermediate crude futures for September delivery, according to the report.
 The strategy, first made on Feb.
 22, has so far generated a loss of $22.72 a barrel, it said.

 “The recent oil price action highlights the increasingly large role that policy risk is playing in the world oil market,” Greely said.
 “As the uncertainty surrounding the policy response to the latest phase of the EU debt crisis and the softening economic data in the United States and China is lifted, we believe that a long WTI position will offer a compelling opportunity.”